origami-z/export-to-css-variables/README.md

+1. `npm i`
+2. Hit ⌘⇧B (Ctrl-Shift-B for Windows) in Visual Studio Code, then select `tsc: watch - tsconfig.json`.
+3. In Figma, Plugins > Development > Import Plugin from Manifest
+4. "Run Last Plugin" (Or hit ⌥⌘P for Mac or Ctrl+Alt+P for Windows)

 # Export styles to CSS variables

 A small plugin to Figma for generating and exporting your styles to CSS custom properties (variables).